yuja/qmluic/README.md

 directory by default.
 Specify `--foreign-types` option to load metatype.json files from the other directory or files.

+Tested with Qt 5.15 on Debian sid. `qmluic` should run with Qt 6 in principle, but there may be silly bugs.

 Example QML file
 ----------------